Search

 London and online

-IP Inclusive’s Women in IP invites colleagues across the UK, Australia and New Zealand to a special cross‑border event exploring new research on the experiences of women working in IP.
+IP Inclusive’s Women in IP invited colleagues across the UK, Australia and New Zealand to a special cross‑border event exploring new research on the experiences of women working in IP.

-Join our fireside chat for a candid, practitioner-first conversation: what firms, partners, team leaders and mentors can actually change—without placing the whole burden on senior women.
+Our fireside chat was a candid, practitioner-first conversation: what firms, partners, team leaders and mentors can actually change—without placing the whole burden on senior women.

-Professor Jessica Lai (Victoria University of Wellington) and Dr Ronelle Geldenhuys (Jones Maxwell Smith & Davis, Brisbane) will share insights from interviews with more than 100 women across the AU/NZ IP professions.
+Professor Jessica Lai (Victoria University of Wellington) and Dr Ronelle Geldenhuys (Jones Maxwell Smith & Davis, Brisbane) shared insights from interviews with more than 100 women across the AU/NZ IP professions.
 Their findings highlight the structural pressures shaping behaviour, collaboration and leadership, and the many ways women support one another within our working environments.
+You can read their paper about this, “Self-Group Distancing and the Burden on Senior Women: Intellectual Property Practice in Australia and New Zealand”, here.

-This will be an energising, solutions‑focused conversation about what firms, leaders and teams can do to create cultures where everyone can thrive.
+This was an energising, solutions‑focused conversation about what firms, leaders and teams can do to create cultures where everyone can thrive.

-The event will run online (breakfast for the UK, evening for AU/NZ), with an in‑person gathering in London, kindly hosted by Finnegan, Henderson, Farabow, Garrett & Dunner, LLP, where Jessica will join us.
+The event was online (breakfast for the UK, evening for AU/NZ), with an in‑person gathering in London, kindly hosted by Finnegan, Henderson, Farabow, Garrett & Dunner, LLP, where Jessica joined us.

 Meet the speakers